-Beef, lamb, and pork: Cook, turning once, until browned and cooked to desired doneness, 2 to 4 minutes per side.
+Beef, lamb, pork, or plant-based Impossible Burger: Cook, turning once, until browned and cooked to the desired doneness, 2 to 4 minutes per side.

-Turkey and chicken: Cook, turning once, until browned and cooked through, 4 to 6 minutes per side.
+Turkey or chicken: Cook, turning once, until browned and cooked through, 4 to 6 minutes per side.

 - Separate the romaine leaves.